Even one of the best NHL players of all time loses his grip on his stick sometimes, even when it means the Stanley Cup

 The last thing you need at this moment is to have to worry about your grip on your hockey stick.

 Hockey stick tape is used by every hockey player out there, but how much thought do you really put into it?
 The difference between amateur and professional is putting thought into every move you make.
 There are several accessories that are important when playing hockey.
 Check out what the pros use when it comes to hockey stick tape and hockey grip tape.

 You have plenty of options out there, so what do you pick?
 Everyone has their own preference, pros included, so why not start with them and see where it takes you?
 If it's good enough for a hall-of-fame player, it will probably work for you.

 Like many hockey players, Oshie tried everything to get himself out of a goalless streak.
 One of those things was changing up his hockey stick tape job to see if that helped.

 While he fluctuates, Oshie is best known for his candy cane style of taping his stick.
 Anyone who played hockey in the nineties will definitely remember this.

 Wrapping tape around your hockey stick like the red stripe in a candy cane provides a little extra grip.
-You can also twirl the tape into a string, wrap that around the stick and then cover it in more tape.
+You can also twirl the tape into a string, wrap that around the stick, and then cover it with more tape.

 This isn't needed anymore due to the grip on new sticks, but many do it out of a sense of nostalgia.

 Many will cover from the middle to the toe, some even just the toe, but Patrick Sharp goes the whole nine yards and covers the tip, the middle, the hill, and even up the shaft a bit.

 While this must give some extra grip, it may be hard to replicate unless you've got a professional team buying you all your hockey stick tape.